 ALIMONY or SPOUSAL SUPPORT IN FORT MILL DIVORCE

-WHEN is ALIMONY AWARDED
+WHEN is ALIMONY AWARDED?

 Because money is always an issue in divorce, alimony is a big concern.
 However, alimony is not awarded in every case and is not used to punish adultery.
-Rather, the type and amount, if awarded, depend on a number of specific case factors.
+Rather, the type and amount, if awarded, depending on a number of specific case factors.
 For example, if you are married for only a brief time, alimony is usually NOT indicated.
 In many cases, neither party is required to pay any alimony at all.
 After all, the purpose of alimony is to help get your spouse re-established and/or to maintain their current economic status.
 While it is usually included in the final divorce decree, alimony can also be awarded during separation while the divorce is pending.

-While situations vary, the typical scenario is a high earning spouse paying a low or no earning spouse.
+While situations vary, the typical scenario is a high-earning spouse paying a low or no earning spouse.
 Because most couples today have dual incomes, the current trend is towards less alimony awards than in the past.
 Furthermore, alimony is not used to punish the paying spouse.
 Rather, it helps a financially dependent spouse for a time temporarily after divorce.
 However, in long term marriages where one spouse has sacrificed to support the other, alimony is definitely an issue.

 types OF ALIMONY AVAILABLE